Vukašin Marković: Agitation in Russia

 Marković was a member of the Russian Social Democratic Labour Party (Bolsheviks) from 1903.
 He participated in the 1905 Russian Revolution.

 During World War I, Marković served as a military doctor in the Šumadija Division of the Royal Serbian Army from 1914.
 He served in the Serbian Sandžak Division from September 1915 and participated in the Great Retreat, after which he returned to Russia in 1916.

 After returning to Russia, he participated in the October Revolution and was an agitator among captured POWs.
-He was one of the founders and leading members of the Yugoslav group within the Russian Communist Party (Bolsheviks).
+He was one of the founders and leading members of the Yugoslav Communist Group within the Russian Communist Party (Bolsheviks).
 Marković was the editor of the magazine Svetska revolucija (World Revolution) which was printed in Moscow in the Russian, Slovene, Serbo-Croatian and Bulgarian languages.
 In addition to that, he served as president of the department of South Slavs in the Commissariat of Peoples in 1918, and worked in the Comintern on questions concerning the Balkans in 1919.
 In late 1919, he served as a lector and agitator in the All-Russian Central Executive Committee.